bookofproofs/bookofproofs.github.io/_sources/history/19th-century/galois.md

 * Galois' school reports began to describe him as singular, bizarre, original and closed.
 * In 1828 Galois took the examination of the École Polytechnique but failed.
 * It was the leading University of Paris and Galois must have wished to enter it for academic reasons.
-* However, he also wished to enter this school because of the strong political movements that existed among its students, since Galois followed his parents example in being an ardent republican.
 * Back at Louis-le-Grand, Galois enrolled in the mathematics class of Louis Richard.
 * In April 1829 Galois had his first mathematics paper published on continued fractions in the Annales de mathématiques.
 * Cauchy was appointed as referee of Galois' paper.
-* Tragedy was to strike Galois for on 2 July 1829 his father committed suicide.
 * The priest of Bourg-la-Reine forged Mayor Galois' name on malicious forged epigrams directed at Galois' own relatives.
-* Galois' father was a good natured man and the scandal that ensued was more than he could stand.
-* Galois was deeply affected by his father's death and it greatly influenced the direction his life was to take.
-* A few weeks after his father's death, Galois presented himself for examination for entry to the École Polytechnique for the second time.
 * Galois therefore resigned himself to enter the École Normale, which was an annex to Louis-le-Grand, and to do so he had to take his Baccalaureate examinations, something he could have avoided by entering the École Polytechnique.
 * Galois sent Cauchy further work on the theory of equations, but then learned from Bulletin de Férussac of a posthumous article by Abel which overlapped with a part of his work.
 * Galois then took Cauchy's advice and submitted a new article On the condition that an equation be soluble by radicals in February 1830.